Doge's Palace Facts

 12 Astounding Facts About the Doge’s Palace

 The Doge’s Palace, commonly known as Palazzo Ducale in Italian is located in the floating city of Venice, Italy.
-This historical building has been around for centuries and was the government center for the Venetian Republic.
+This historical building has been around for centuries and was the government centre for the Venetian Republic.
 The palace served as the official residence for the Doge or the Chief Magistrate of Venice.

 This article will enrich you with some astounding Doge’s Palace facts that will make you want to visit this palace.
 As for anything that has been around for over a hundred years, this palace is full of interesting and unbelievable facts.
 Let’s have a look at some of the most intriguing facts about this stunning palace that attracts tourists from all over the world.